Crohn's Disease Treatment

 These are drugs in the sulfasalazine, mesalazine, and mesalamine classes.
 They are available in oral, suppository, and enema forms.

-Limitations and Relapse
+Limitations and Recurrence

 Side Effects